My Child has never attended Sportrock Camp before, What's an average camp day like?

 The children arrive for camp at 9am and check-in with our staff.
 They begin the day with a warm-up exercise, followed by stretching and a team building activity.
 They then spend the morning working on technique (e.g., knot craft, foot work).
 This varies depending on which camp they are enrolled in.
-We break for lunch around 12pm and then play a camp-wide game such as Capture the Flag.
+We break for lunch around 12pm.
 The afternoon is spent climbing – either Top Roping or Bouldering.
 Additional games and activities are incorporated throughout the day.

 The belayer is your climbing partner who stands on the ground and takes out the slack in the rope as you climb – they keep you from falling to the ground when you let go of the wall.
-We teach belay technique in our Indoor Base Camp, but we expect Outdoor Adventure Campers to be belay certified before the start of camp.
-We will make an exception for campers able to pass the belay test or for campers who attend a private lesson before the start of camp (if you would like to set up a private lesson, please email [email protected]).
+Outdoor Adventure Campers must know how to belay before the start of camp.
+We will make an exception for campers able to pass the belay test or for campers who attend a private lesson before the start of camp (if you would like to set up a private lesson, please email email@example.com).
 This is a good option for children who have attended camp in past years, but may need a brief refresher on belay technique as well.

 Yes, and maybe a healthy snack too!
 Sportrock does not provide lunch for campers and with a full day of climbing, they really work up an appetite!
 There is a small selection of granola bars, chips, candy and drinks available at the front desk for purchase.
 We recommend buying a Sportrock Gift Card the first day of camp that your child can use to purchase snacks.
 Please refrain from sending any items that require heating.